OpenST/ost-wallet-sdk-ios/README.md

 /// Developers should show invalid pin error and ask for pin again on this callback.
 ///
 /// - Parameters:
-///   - userId: Id of user whose password and pin are needed.
+///   - userId: User id whose passphrase prefix and pin validattion failed.
 ///   - delegate: To pass another pin. func invalidPin(
         _ userId: String,